 7. Pack only those clothes that can be easily washed; hotel laundry bills can be expensive.

 8. When it comes to clothing, the lower the maintenance, the better.
 Think wrinkle free pants, tops and jackets.

 9. Pack clothes that can be mixed and matched.
 This way, you don’t have to worry about putting an outfit together.

 10. Choose colors that blend well together; basics such as pants in dark colors and tops in dark or light colors should do fine.

 11. If you’re packing for cold weather, carry light weight knitted sweaters and pull-ons instead of bulky jackets for your kids.
 Layer these lightweight items one over the other; layering is more effective against the cold, since warmth is trapped in between layers.

-How To Pack Other Items Efficiently When Traveling with Kids
+How To Pack Other Items Efficiently For Travel with Toddlers

 12. Allow one small toy, a game and a book for each kid to put into their backpacks.
 You can always pick up some cheap puzzle games or comics during your trip.
 By making the kids carry their own toys, you can prevent the hassle of looking for their things in the main luggage.